Deepak L. Bhatt

-Deepak L. Bhatt is a US interventional cardiologist, researcher, and educator.
+Deepak L. Bhatt is an American interventional cardiologist, researcher, and educator.
 He is known for novel clinical trials in cardiovascular prevention, intervention, and heart failure.
 As of 2024, he is the director of Mount Sinai Fuster Heart Hospital in New York City and the Dr. Valentin Fuster Professor of Cardiovascular Medicine at the Icahn School of Medicine at Mount Sinai Health System.
-Prior, he served as the executive director of Interventional Cardiovascular programs at Brigham and Women’s Hospital Heart and Vascular Center and a professor of medicine at Harvard Medical School.
-He was given the American College of Cardiology's Distinguished Mentor Award in 2018, and in 2019, the American Heart Association presented him with its Distinguished Scientist award.
+Prior, he served as the executive director of Interventional Cardiovascular programs at Brigham and Women's Hospital Heart and Vascular Center and a professor of medicine at Harvard Medical School.
+He was given the American College of Cardiology's Distinguished Mentor Award in 2018, and in 2019, the American Heart Association (AHA) presented him with its Distinguished Scientist award, and as of 2025 he is president of the AHA New York City Board.
 As of 2025, Google Scholar reports that he has been cited 300,459 times, has an h-index of 207, and an i10-index of 1,261.

 Education and career

 Bhatt graduated Boston Latin School, earned his science degree as a National Merit Scholar from MIT, an MD from Cornell and an MPH from Harvard.
 He received his Executive MBA from the University of Oxford in 2024.

 He trained in internal medicine and cardiology at the University of Pennsylvania and Cleveland Clinic, completing fellowships in interventional cardiology and cerebral and peripheral vascular intervention.
 He served as chief interventional fellow at Cleveland Clinic where he worked as an interventional cardiologist, associate professor of medicine, director of the interventional cardiology fellowship, associate director of the cardiovascular medicine fellowship, and associate director of the cardiovascular coordinating center.

-Later, he became the Chief of Cardiology at the VA Boston Healthcare System and, subsequently, the Interventional Cardiovascular Programs executive director at Brigham and Women’s Hospital.
+Later, he became the Chief of Cardiology at the VA Boston Healthcare System and, subsequently, the Interventional Cardiovascular Programs executive director at Brigham and Women's Hospital.
 Additionally, he was a Senior Investigator in the TIMI Study Group and Editor-in-Chief of the Harvard Heart Letter.
 In 2012, he was appointed a professor of medicine at Harvard Medical School.

 Board positions

 As of 2024, Bhatt serves on the Board of Directors and Science and Technology Committee of Bristol Myers Squibb.
 He is on the cardiovascular advisory board for McKinsey and is a consultant to Broadview Ventures.
 He had previously served on the Board of Directors of the Boston VA Research Institute and as a Trustee of the American College of Cardiology.
-He serves on the Board of Directors of the American Heart Association New York City chapter.
+He is President of the Board of Directors of the American Heart Association New York City chapter.